This category covers all aspects of mysterious lumps and bumps on dogs.

 What are those mysterious lumps in my dog’s mouth?
 If you’ve ever had a question like that, this is the place to be.

-Reviewed by Paula Simons, DVM Seeing a new lump on your dog is worrisome.
+Medically reviewed by Paula Simons, DVM Seeing a new lump on your dog is worrisome.
 You hear so much about cancerous lumps that even harmless sebaceous adenomas in dogs can cause fear.
-Try looking up information on any type of skin condition in dogs and you’ll likely end up more confused than when you started.
-In …
+Try looking up information on any type of skin condition in dogs and you’ll likely end up more confused than when you started. …

-Updated: April 20th, 2022 If you’re anything like me, you probably don’t think about your dog’s dental care until there’s a problem… like a bump on your dog’s tongue, or you catch a whiff of bad breath.
-Life is busy and no matter how good your intentions are, it’s hard to stick to a good …
+Medically reviewed by Dr. Sara Ochoa If you’re anything like me, you probably don’t think about your dog’s dental care until there’s a problem… like a bump on your dog’s tongue, or you catch a whiff of bad breath.
+Life is busy and no matter how good your intentions are, it’s hard to stick to …